© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

-SATRA has developed an accreditation programme to provide PPE manufacturers with third party assessment and recognition of the competence of in-house test facilities.
+SATRA has developed an accreditation programme to provide PPE and furniture manufacturers with third party assessment and recognition of the competence of in-house test facilities.

 SATRA test laboratory accreditation is available to SATRA members and is based on the essential elements of ISO 17025 General requirements for the competence of testing and calibration.

 In order to become accredited, the laboratory has to be well controlled and responsibilities within the laboratory clearly defined.
 Typically the laboratory must have someone to manage it, to ensure that the control procedures are implemented on a day-to-day basis, and have suitable equipment and trained staff who can competently perform the tests.
 The ‘manager’ must be independent of the production process and our assessment will include a check of the company structure.
 SATRA provides advice on appropriate test methods, staff training, equipment calibration, and provides any assistance that may be required to bring quality procedures up to our minimum requirements.
 Both conditioned and unconditioned laboratories are catered for.
-Laboratories achieving control of conditions within 20 ± 2°C and 65 ± 2 per cent relative humidity or 23 ± 2°C and 50 ± 2 per cent relative humidity (depending on the test method) are designated as ‘Grade A’ laboratories.
-Grade B laboratories are uncontrolled but with atmospheres within the temperature range 18 – 25°C, and they qualify for ‘check’ tests only.
+Laboratories achieving control of conditions within 20 ±2°C and 65 ±2 per cent relative humidity (RH) or 23 ±2°C and 50 ±2 per cent RH (depending on the test method) are designated as ‘Grade A’ laboratories.
+Grade B laboratories are uncontrolled but with atmospheres within the temperature range 18 to 25°C, and they qualify for ‘check’ tests only.

 There is no restriction on the type of tests carried out in an accredited laboratory, or the type of test method used.
 However, laboratories are encouraged to use standard methods wherever possible to ensure comparability of results between laboratories.
 Testing staff must be competent in the performance of the tests that they carry out.
 Training records, including full details of the test methods, must be maintained for each member of staff.
 The laboratory must be furnished with all of the test and measuring equipment that is required to carry out the tests, and this should be adequately maintained and calibrated.
 SATRA will also expect laboratories to take part in correlation exercises.